-Once you walk in the store, you are hit by the coolest creations made by these ingenious thin wood blocks…from lions to trains to Chinese villages.
-It is fun to visit the store and I purchased my first set of Kapla blocks on the spot.
-Looking forward to getting more and starting a collection.
+Once you walk in the store, you are hit by the coolest creations made by these ingenious thin wood blocks—from lions to trains to Chinese villages.
+It is fun to visit the store, and I purchased my first set of Kapla blocks on the spot.
+I look forward to getting more and starting a collection.

 125 Market Street/ http://www.kaplaus.com/

 Slave Market Museum: New to Charleston over the last few years, this fascinating museum is now available.
-A walk to this museum is historic in itself, locating on one of the last few cobblestone roads in Charleston.
+A walk to this museum is historic in itself, it is located on one of the last few cobblestone roads in Charleston.

-This museum is owned and operated by the City of Charleston, with a low cost of $7 to enter.
-Worth the trip to learn about this historic time in SC.
+This museum is owned and operated by the City of Charleston, with a low entry fee of $7.
+It’s worth the trip to learn about this historic time in South Carolina.

 Located at 6 Chalmers Street/ www.charleston-sc.gov/dept/content.aspx?nid=1469

-Old Exchange Building: A must-see tour to encapture the history of Charleston.
-Located at the intersection of East Bay and Meeting Street, tours costing a mere $8 for adults & $ for children.
-It’s worth the bucks simply admiring your tour guide in colonial threads.
+Old Exchange Building: A must-see tour to capture the history of Charleston.
+Located at the intersection of East Bay and Meeting Street, tours cost a mere $8 for adults.
+It’s worth the bucks to simply admire your tour guide in colonial threads.

 122 East Bay Street/ http://www.oldexchange.com/index.html